What is Crowdsourced Testing? | Global App Testing

 Crowdtesting offers companies an opportunity to have their products tested by real users on real devices across the globe, ensuring a customer-centric emphasis.

 Who’s involved in crowdtesting?

-Crowdtesting involves a large number of testers based in different locations, meaning they are available 24/7.
-With a broader set of people conducting tests in a diverse range of conditions, it’s more likely that they will spot and fix any bugs.
+Crowdtesting involves a large number of testers based in different locations, which has advantages like 24/7 availability and demographic controls.
+With a broader set of people conducting tests in a diverse range of conditions, crowdtesting becomes a more robust testing approach capable of surfacing bugs in specific countries and locations.

 Crowd testing companies such as Global App Testing will act as project managers for a team of crowd testers on behalf of your organization.
 They can also match professional testers to your key demographic, to get relevant user feedback throughout the product life cycle.

 Crowdsourced vs. outsourced testing—what’s the difference?